-At Sumitomo Mitsui DS Asset Management Company, Limited. (hereafter "SMDAM"), members of our Responsible Investment Section take a lead in establishing a 'sustainability risk consideration system' which provides consistency and continuity within our firm through giving support to our portfolio management teams in integrating ESG evaluation into their investment processes based on the investment philosophy of each investment product.
-We have developed a framework to effectively analyse and identify potential business risks and opportunities which may affect corporate value of our investee companies.
+At Sumitomo Mitsui DS Asset Management Company, Limited (hereafter "SMDAM" or the "Firm"), members of our Responsible Investment Section take a lead in establishing a 'sustainability risk consideration system' which provides consistency and continuity within our Firm through giving support to our portfolio management teams in integrating ESG evaluation into their investment processes based on the investment philosophy of each investment product.
+We have developed a framework to effectively analyze and identify potential business risks and opportunities which may affect corporate value of our investee companies.
 The framework for sustainability risk consideration is as follows:

-Overview
+1. Overview

-(1) Important View Points on Sustainable/ESG investment
+(1) Important viewpoints on sustainable/ESG investment